Jody Morris: Derby County and Chelsea

 In May 2018, Morris became assistant to former Chelsea teammate Frank Lampard at Derby County.
 Their first game in charge was a 2–1 win over Reading, thanks to a last-minute winner from Tom Lawrence.
 On 25 September, Derby knocked Premier League team Manchester United out of the EFL Cup at Old Trafford on penalties, following a 2–2 draw.
 At the end of the season, Derby qualified for the Championship play-offs after coming sixth in the league.
 In the semi-finals, they overturned a 1–0 loss at home to Leeds United in the first leg with a 4–2 win at Elland Road in the second that gave them a 4–3 aggregate win.
 This took them to the final against Aston Villa, which Derby lost 2–1.

 Morris returned to Chelsea in July 2019 as part of the first-team coaching staff following the appointment of Lampard as head coach.
 They finished 4th in the Premier League and qualified for the UEFA Champions League.
 The following season, Morris left Chelsea in January 2021 after Lampard was sacked.

 Swindon Town

-On 31 January 2023, Morris was appointed manager of Swindon town on a two and half year contract.
+On 31 January 2023, Morris was appointed manager of Swindon Town on a two-and-a-half-year contract.
+On 1 May 2023, it was announced that he had been sacked by Swindon Town after just four wins from 18.